Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Potential outcomes, estimands, and identification

-We first define individual treatment effects at specific time points, and then extend them to sample level treatment effects, as well as estimands that target heterogeneity of the treatment effect.
-Let us first define the \textit{individual causal effect} for unit $i$ at time $t$ if they initiated treatment at time $t_0$ as \( \displaystyle \Delta_{i, t, t_0} = Y_{it}(t_0) - Y_{it}(\infty). \) This contrast compares what would have happened if a unit initiated treatment at time $t_0$ versus what would have happened if they never received the treatment.
-While individual treatment effects are of interest themselves, in many settings average treatment effects are of more interest as they highlight the impact of a policy over an entire region, such as New York City.
-In the policing context, average treatment effects correspond to questions such as the change in the number of proactive arrests over the entire time period of the study, or the impact of the policy at a particular point in time across all of New York City.
-We define the time-specific sample average treatment effect as \( \displaystyle \Delta(q) = \frac{1}{n}\sum_{i=1}^n \Delta_{i, T_{i0} + q, T_{i0}}. \) This is the average impact of the treatment $q$ time periods after treatment initiation over all units.
+We first define unit-level treatment effects at specific time points, and then extend them to sample-level treatment effects, as well as estimands that target heterogeneity of the treatment effect.
+Let us first define the \textit{unit-level causal effect} for unit $i$ at time $t$ if they initiated treatment at time $t_0$ as \( \displaystyle \Delta_{i, t, t_0} = Y_{it}(t_0) - Y_{it}(\infty). \) This contrast compares what would have happened if a unit initiated treatment at time $t_0$ versus what would have happened if they never initiated the treatment.
+While unit-level treatment effects are of interest themselves, in many settings average treatment effects are of more interest as they highlight the impact of a policy over an entire region, such as New York City.
+We define the time-specific sample average treatment effect as

+This is the average impact of the treatment $q$ time periods after treatment initiation over all units.
 For different values of $q$, $\Delta(q)$ illuminates how the treatment effect varies over time after treatment initiation.
 In the policing example, this represents the effectiveness of neighborhood policing $q$ time points after the observed initiation times, which measures the overall impact that the policy had on crime and arrest levels.
-We also define the cumulative impact as: \( \displaystyle \overline{\Delta}(q) = \sum_{l=0}^q \Delta(l) = \frac{1}{n} \sum_{i=1}^n \sum_{l=0}^q \Delta_{i, T_{i0} + l, T_{i0}}, \) which represents the total impact of the treatment after $q$ time periods post-intervention.